Swirrl/datahost-prototypes/README.md

 # catql

-Prototype of a basic graphql catalog service
+Prototype of a basic graphql catalog service.

+Please see our [usage guide](./doc/guide.md) for information on the rationale and how to query through this proof of concept service.

 ## Builds